 CETL provides a comprehensive list of disciplinary and interdisciplinary journals in the scholarship of teaching and Learning (SoTL) focused on undergraduate and graduate education for teachers at colleges and universities, organized alphabetically.
 Click on the title of a journal to visit its home page.
 Click on a category name or use the drop-down menus on the right to view journals by Discipline or by Topic in Higher Education.
 To return to the full list, set the drop-down menu options to - Any -

 Please also visit our Teaching Conferences Directory.
-The information/links on this site were updated December 2012.
-The next full update is scheduled to occur July 2013.
+The information/links on this site were updated December 2013.
+The next full update is scheduled to occur in July 2014.
 If you have suggestions for changes or additions to this list, contact Tom Pusateri, CETL Associate Director for SoTL.

 The bimonthly magazine of the American Association of University Professors (AAUP).
 It analyzes higher education issues from faculty members' perspectives.
 The magazine begins with an incisive round-up of news affecting professors.
 Feature articles examine tenure, affirmative action, part-time faculty appointments, distance education, intellectual property, and other timely academic issues.
 Investigative reports on violations of academic freedom and tenure are regular components.

 The journal serves as an international forum for the exchange of ideas, information, and strategies to address the major challenges facing the academic medicine community as it strives to carry out its missions in the public interest.
 The journal’s areas of focus include: education and training issues; health and science policy; institutional policy, management, and values; research practice; and clinical practice in academic settings.